The Bexley Community Safety Partnership (BCSP) aims to improve the quality of life for the Borough's residents by making them feel safer.

 - reduce the risk of it happening again in the future

 The purpose of a domestic homicide review isn't to investigate how the victim died or who is responsible.
-It is to understand what lessons services can learn from the death of the victim in order to prevent further domestic violence homicides occurring in the future.
+It is to understand what lessons services can learn from the death of the victim in order to prevent further domestic violence homicides from occurring in the future.

 When a domestic homicide takes place in Bexley the police immediately inform the Community Safety Partnership and a decision about whether a domestic homicide review is necessary following Home Office guidance.